-We are celebrating the 16th United Nations’ World Refugee Day, scheduled on 20 June every year.
+We Celebrate the United Nations’ World Refugee Day every year on 20 June.
 It is a day to recognize and honour refugees’ resilience, agency, and capability.
 In the area of refugees’ economic lives, there is growing evidence demonstrating that refugees are economic actors who are able to sustain themselves and to make socio-economic contributions to their hosting society.

 Indeed, refugees are ingenious economic players, in principle.
 However, now we should go one step further to nurture more nuanced understanding of refugees’ economic lives and the economic disparities between them.